When coding meets ranking: A joint framework based on local learning: Joint Learning of Sparse Coding and Ranking

 \begin{itemize} \item \textbf{Sparse coding} The sparse coding problem aims to learn a dictionary with $m$ codewords $\{\bfd_l\}_{l=1}^m$, and reconstruct a data point $\bfx_i$ as a sparse linear combination of the codewords,

-where $D=[\bfd_1,\cdots,\bfd_m] \in \mathbb{R}^{d\times n}$ is the dictionary matrix, $\bfd_l \in \mathbb{R}^d$ is the $l$-th codeword, and $\bfs_i = [s_{i1},\cdots,s_{im}]^\top \in \mathbb{R}^m$ is the sparse code of $\bfx_i$.
+where $D=[\bfd_1,\cdots,\bfd_m] \in \mathbb{R}^{d\times m}$ is the dictionary matrix, $\bfd_l \in \mathbb{R}^d$ is the $l$-th codeword, and $\bfs_i = [s_{i1},\cdots,s_{im}]^\top \in \mathbb{R}^m$ is the sparse code of $\bfx_i$.
 To learn the dictionary and the sparse codes of the data points, the following minimization problem is considered,

-where $\| \bfx_i - D \bfs_i \|_2^2$ is the reconstruction error of the $i$-th data point measured by the squared $\ell_2$ norm distance, $\|\bfs_i\|_1$ is a $\ell_1$ norm based sparsity measure of the sparse code $\bfs_i$, and $\alpha$ is a tradeoff parameter.
+where $\| \bfx_i - D \bfs_i \|_2^2$ is the reconstruction error of the $i$-th data point measured by the squared $\ell_2$-norm distance, $\|\bfs_i\|_1$ is a $\ell_1$-norm based sparsity measure of the sparse code $\bfs_i$, and $\alpha$ is a tradeoff parameter.
 By solving this problem, the data points are represented as the corresponding sparse codes.
 We will use the sparse codes to predict their ranking scores.

 \item \textbf{Local ranking score learning} To unitize the local structure of the sparse code space, we propose to learn a local linear function for the neighborhood of each data point to approximate the ranking scores.
-The $k$-nearest neighboring data points of $\bfx_i$ is denoted as $\mathcal{N}_i$.
-We propose to learn a linear function $h_i(\bfs_j)$ to approximate the ranking scores $f_j|_{j:\bfx_j \in \mathcal{N}_i}$ of data points in this neighborhood from there sparse codes $\bfs_j|_{j:\bfx_j \in \mathcal{N}_i}$,
+The set of the $k$-nearest neighboring data points of $\bfx_i$ is denoted as $\mathcal{N}_i$.
+We propose to learn a linear function $h_i(\bfs_j)$ to approximate the ranking scores $f_j|_{j:\bfx_j \in \mathcal{N}_i}$ of data points in this neighborhood from their sparse codes $\bfs_j|_{j:\bfx_j \in \mathcal{N}_i}$,

 where $\bfw_i \in \mathbb{R}^m$ is the parameter vector of the linear function of the $\mathcal{N}_i$.
-To learn $\bfw_i$, we propose the following minimization problem for each $\mathcal{N}_i$
+To learn $\bfw_i$, we propose the following minimization problem for each $\mathcal{N}_i$,

-where $\left \| f_j - \bfw_i^\top \bfs_j \right \|_2^2$ is the approximation error of ranking scores measured by squared $\ell_2$ norm, $\|\bfw_i\|_2^2$ is a square $\ell_2$ norm based regularization term used control the complex of the local linear function, and $\beta$ is a tradeoff parameter.
+where $\left \| f_j - \bfw_i^\top \bfs_j \right \|_2^2$ is the approximation error of ranking scores measured by squared $\ell_2$-norm, $\|\bfw_i\|_2^2$ is a square $\ell_2$-norm based regularization term used to control the complexity of the local linear function, and $\beta$ is a tradeoff parameter.
 An overall problem is obtained by summing up the local minimization problems over all the data points,

-Please note that not only the local function parameters $\bfw_i|_{i=1}^n$ are to be solved, but also the sparse codes and ranking scores.
+Note that not only the local function parameters $\bfw_i|_{i=1}^n$ are to be solved, but also the sparse codes and ranking scores.

 \item \textbf{Query regularization} To unitize the query information provided by the users, we also regularize the learning of the ranking scores with the query indicator.
 If a data point is a query, its ranking score should be large since it is similar to itself.
 Thus we define a large value constant $y$ and force the ranking scores of the queries to be close to it.
 The following minimization problem is obtained,